10 Steps to Help You Get a Great Night’s Sleep

 But it’s crucial to stress that the key is “restful” sleep in this situation.

-restless night of tossing and turning or many awakenings is not regarded as peaceful sleep.
+A restless night of tossing and turning or many awakenings is not regarded as peaceful sleep.

-The facts concerning how snoring affects your sleep and your health were recently presented in an article that recently read and it made it to my research center.
+The facts concerning how snoring affects your sleep and your health were recently presented in an article that I recently read and it made it to my research center.

-On average, snorers wake themselves up 300 times every night, which is definitely not good night’s sleep.
+On average, snorers wake themselves up 300 times every night, which is definitely not a good night’s sleep.

 Now consider it this way: if you haven’t given your body or brain the time it needs to heal itself